 Think of it from your perspective: how often do you give out your email address when prompted?
 Everybody will answer a little differently on this, but generally speaking, most people only give their email address away when they’re really interested in a product, service, or business.

 Receiving an email address from a potential customer says, “Hey I’m interested in what you’re doing, please keep me up to date; I might want to buy from you.”

 Receiving a “like” on Facebook says, “I like what you’re doing; keep up the good work,” but it’s not necessarily any indication that you’ve reached a potential customer.

 This is the biggest mistake that was made in my business.
 We assumed because people like fashion, they’re obviously going to want to buy fashion items from a new, trendy boutique.
 I hate to break it to my past self, but this just isn’t necessarily true.

-Then, once we knew we had highly engaged potential customers just waiting for us to launch, only then should we have purchased product (keep in mind the same goes for your blog: invest the money into blogging tools, like Tailwind and Board Booster, only when you know you have a highly engaged audience).
+Then, once we knew we had highly engaged potential customers just waiting for us to launch, only then should we have purchased product (keep in mind the same goes for your blog: invest the money into blogging tools, like Tailwind, only when you know you have a highly engaged audience).

 I have so much more I could say about this, so if you’re thinking of opening a shop and you have questions, or you’d like to see more posts from me about small business ownership, please let me know in the comments below.

-And ladies, if you found this post helpful, I would be oh-so-grateful if you shared this image with your Pinterest followers 🙂
+If you found this post helpful, I would be oh-so-grateful if you shared this image with your Pinterest followers.
+You all rock 🙂